Linuxfabrik/monitoring-plugins/check-plugins/nginx-security/README.md

 ### Data Collection

 Two invocations of the NGINX binary per run, both of which only read: `-V` for the compile-time paths and accounts (prefix, configuration path, process ID path, user, group, modules path), which is what every setting the configuration leaves out falls back to, and `-T` for the fully parsed configuration including every included file behind its own marker.
-The configuration directory is then walked and inspected with `stat`, as is the process ID file. `UID_MIN` comes from `/etc/login.defs`, the account's shell and groups from the local user database, its lock state from `/etc/shadow`, and the running worker processes from `psutil`.
+The configuration directory is then walked and inspected with `stat`, as is the process ID file. `UID_MIN` comes from `/etc/login.defs`, the account's shell and groups from the local user database, its lock state from `/etc/shadow`, the running worker processes from `psutil`, and whether the account can use `sudo` from `sudo -l -U`.
 Nothing is stored between runs.

 Symbolic links are followed, the way the benchmark's own audit does.
 A configuration directory that links to a modules directory elsewhere is therefore reported with the permissions of the target, which is what actually applies.